aspose-words/Aspose.Words-Documentation/net/developer-guide/programming-with-documents/aspose-words-document-object-model/logical-levels-of-nodes-in-a-document/_index.md

 Block-level nodes are represented by the following classes:

 - [Tables](https://apireference.aspose.com/words/net/aspose.words.tables/table) and [Paragraphs](https://apireference.aspose.com/words/net/aspose.words/paragraph), which are the most important block-level nodes
+- Bookmarks, which occurs both at the block-level and at the inline-level
 - [StructuredDocumentTag](https://apireference.aspose.com/words/net/aspose.words.markup/structureddocumenttag), which represent custom markup and can contain both content and content controls

 The following diagram shows block-level elements.